Sushi6006/sjtu_cs249_ass1/README.md

 - When the heap is built by file, we read every numbers in the file and ignoring all other characters.
 Then, all the numbers read will be **added** to the list (instead of replacing the original list)
 - "Remove Max" removes the maximum number *completely and permanently* from the list/heap
 - "Restart" clears all the data and return to main page (welcome page)

+#### Conclusion
+We think that we have completed the requirement nicely and completely.
+All the required functions have been well addressed.
+Our algorithm is very easy to read in a separated file, and our GUI is very easy to use and understand.